GymGuide/.github/profile/README.md

 **Articles that are always updated**

 Discover the Updated Articles of Gym, Exercise Tips, and Nutrition Guides on GymGuide.
-You can access on home menu.
+You can access these resources through the home menu.

 <img src="https://github.com/GymGuide/.github/assets/90093341/ee95237b-4f85-490e-875c-9fa3203e701b" width=33.2% height=33.2%>